kylemiller13/currency-exchanger/README.md

 ## Description:

-_A website that takes in a user dollar amount and chooses which currency it should be converted to, such as Japanese Yen, Mexican Peso, etc._
+_A website that takes in a users amount in a selected currency and chooses what the user wants their amount to be converted to, such as Japanese Yen, Mexican Peso, etc._

 ## Setup/Installation Requirements
 * _Navigate to https://www.exchangerate-api.com/ and apply for a free API key using your email address_